wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 * Install Flutter SDK
 * Create Flutter project

-## Prerequisites

-## Vonage application
+## Vonage Application

-### Create an NCCO
+### Create An NCCO

-A Call Control Object (NCCO) is a JSON array that you use to control the flow of a Voice API call.
+A Call Control Object (NCCO) is a JSON array that we use to control the flow of a Voice API call.
 More information on NCCO can be found here [here](https://developer.nexmo.com/voice/voice-api/ncco-reference).

-The NCCO must be public and accessible by the internet.
-To accomplish that, you will be using [GitHub Gist](https://gist.github.com/) which provides a convenient way to host the configuration.
-Let's add a new configuration:
+The NCCO needs to be public and accessible by the internet.
+To accomplish this, in this tutorial you'll be using [GitHub Gist](https://gist.github.com/) which provides a convenient way to host the configuration.
+Let's add a new gist:

 1. Go to <https://gist.github.com/> (you have to be logged in into Github)
-2. Create a new gist with `ncco.json` the filename
+2. Create a new gist with `ncco.json` as the filename
 3. Copy and paste the following JSON object into the gist:
-4. Replace `PHONE_NUMBER` with your phone number (Vonage numbers are in E.164 format <https://developer.nexmo.com/concepts/guides/glossary#e-164-format>, '+' and '-' are not valid.
-Make sure you specify your country code when entering your number, for example, US: 14155550100 and UK: 447700900001)

 ```json
 [